 And that’s all there is to it!

-It’s admittedly not the most spacious desk ever but it’s great to have a small work-friendly space where people can spend an hour or two catching up on emails or just to have a place to put down all their random travel stuff.
+It’s admittedly not the most spacious desk ever but it’s great to have a small work-friendly space where people can spend an hour or two catching up on emails or just have a place to put down all their random travel stuff.

-There are still loads of changes and additions we’d like to make but in order to get our Airbnb up and running.
+There are still loads of changes and additions we’d like to make in order to get our Airbnb up and running.
 Next on our list is an armchair and footstool (if you caught our Instagram stories you’ll already know that we’ve ordered a chair!
 More soon).